ansible-network/cli_rm_builder/docs/rm_dev_guide.md

 `RENDERED`- Pass in a config with the rendered state it is supposed to tell you all the set of commands that would be formed on the supplied config (without actually connecting to the target device), it is different from check mode.

-`PARSED`- The parsed state is just opposite to the rendered state it tells you how the invocation/facts would look like when you supply the running_config/ raw config from a device.
+`PARSED`- The parsed state is just opposite to the rendered state it tells you how the invocation/facts would look like when you supply the `running_config` raw config from a device.

 ##### Some important links at this point-